-The Holy Names of Jesus and Mary began our long-standing tradition of academic excellence and community service when ground was broken on January 15, 1948, for the school, parish hall and rectory.
+Holy Names of Jesus and Mary began our long-standing tradition of academic excellence and community service as ground was broken January 15, 1948 for the school and rectory.
 St. Thomas More Catholic School opened its doors to 71 students on September 9, 1948.
-The blessing of the school occurred on September 19, 1948.
-In September of 1949, the 7th grade class was added as enrollment reached 140 pupils. e following year, the eighth grade was added and the enrollment increased to 190.
-By 1951, four more classrooms, a health room and library were under way and the registry increased to 159 pupils.
-With 297 students registered in 1952, additional classrooms were added to the second oor of the school and ground was broken in May for a gymnasium and south wing of the school.
+The blessing of the church and school occurred on September 19, 1948.
+In September 1949 the 7th grade class was added as the enrollment reached 140 pupils; the following year the 8th grade was added and the enrollment increased to 190.
+By 1951 four more classrooms, a health room and library were under way and the registry was rising to 159 pupils.
+With 297 students registered in 1952, additional classrooms were added to the second floor of the school and ground was broken in May for a gym and south wing of the school.
 On December 21, 1952 the school additions, plus church additions of an enlarged sanctuary, choir loft and south transept were blessed.
 The church now held 320 people, with 5 Sunday Masses and a 900 weekly attendance.
 By 1956 356 students were overflowing the school and St. John Fisher was begun to ease the problem.
 In 1957 school expansion was still underway, with the parish hall used for classrooms, and extra grades were combined for the 414 students.
 By 1958, its peak year of 468, the last of two classrooms were built.